Mykhail00/Expenses-Project/README.md

-- created decorator EntityManagerService as a wrapper around EntityManager
+- created custom route strategy class using Reflection API to allow injecting entities directly into route and controller methods
+- refactored Slim app to use custom route strategy
-- refactored to use EntityManagerService instead of native EntityManager
+- refactored controllers to use injected entities